North Saskatchewan River valley parks system: Formation of a park system

 In 1907, landscape architect Frederick Todd proposed that the city should take advantage of the natural space provided by the river valley.
 Acting upon Todd's advice, the City of Edmonton acquired over 100 properties in the river valley to be used as parklands between 1907 and 1931.
 In 1915, the provincial government adopted a report by Todd to protect the river valley and its associated ravines as a recreational area.
 In 1933, the City of Edmonton passed a local bylaw to regulate land use and to preserve the river valley as parkland.
 The city underwent another period where it acquiring private river valley properties from the 1950s to the 1970s.
 In 1970, the City of Edmonton passed a bylaw that defined the river valley and ravines and regulated developments close to the river valley, and created a long-term policy with the aim to purchase additional river valley lands.

 Shortly after the plans for the highway were abandoned in 1974, the provincial government created the Capital City Recreation Park, a park system that encompassed several river valley parks, including the Dawson, Gold Bar, Hermitage, and Rundle parks.
 During this period, small pieces of land were acquired to complete the trail system planned by the municipal and provincial government; connecting Hermitage Park and the High Level Bridge.
 The trail system was later extended to other parks in West Edmonton.
 In 1976, the provincial government also issued Orders-in-Council to restrict developments around the river valley from Devon to Fort Saskatchewan.

 In 1985, the city of Edmonton approved the North Saskatchewan River Valley Area Redevelopment Act, offering the river valley parks some form of legal protection; and designating the area an environmental protection area to be used for urban parks.

 A plan to unite the various parks that surrounded the North Saskatchewan River in the Edmonton Metropolitan Region was conceived during the early 1990s.
 In 1996, an ad hoc group of volunteers known as the River Valley Alliance (RVA) was formed from municipalities in the metropolitan area that the river passed through, including Devon, Edmonton, Fort Saskatchewan, Leduc County, Parkland County, Strathcona County, and Sturgeon County; with the aim to connect the riverside parks as a larger park system.
 The RVA itself was formally incorporated in 2003.

 Along with the provincial and federal governments, the RVA led the development of several plans for the park, including a concept plan in 1998, a trail plan in 2000, an updated concept plan in 2003, and a plan of action in 2007.
-The latter plan being a C$605-million plan to develop a metropolitan park system.
+The latter plan is a C$605-million plan to develop a metropolitan park system.